SOBI-THE-GOD/malltina-difference-calculator/README.md

 ## 💡 Additional Notes

-* **CORS Dependency:** The functionality of the UAE and China calculators is **strictly dependent** on a properly configured CORS bypass browser extension.
+* **CORS Dependency:** The functionality of the UAE, China and Turkey calculators is **strictly dependent** on a properly configured CORS bypass browser extension.
 The `AsiaPage.jsx` component contains the logic (`useEffect` hook) to detect the extension's presence and communicate with it.
 If the extension is not detected or fails, API calls will not succeed.
 * **Calculation Logic:**
     * `Ranjbar.jsx` and `UnitedState.jsx` contain client-side JavaScript logic for their respective calculations.
     * `AsiaPage.jsx` orchestrates API calls to the external Malltina API (`https://api.malltina.com/api/v1/asia-shop/compute-cost`) via the browser extension to fetch cost data for different weights and calculates the difference.
 See `src/helpers/asiaAPIReq.js`.